If you would like to obtain a degree at UZH, you can find information about the requirements and how to apply here.

 Learn more about key information and procedures at the Faculty of Business, Economics and Informatics and get in touch with other incoming students.

-The Faculty’s Student Associations organize regular events and assign buddies to exchange students at our Faculty:
+The Faculty’s Student Association organizes regular events and assigns buddies to exchange students at our Faculty:

 The Erasmus Student Network (ESN) organizes various offerings, including numerous additional events outside the university.